 A robust interview process can help hiring managers recruit top-tier talent and avoid costly hiring mistakes.
 As a part of that process, we recommend including a defined list of candidate behaviors or actions that your hiring managers know will not likely lead to a good hire.
-Here’s a sample non-negotiable list for your consideration − a set of red flags to help prioritize candidates who are aligned with your culture and the technical demands of the role.
+Here’s a sample non-negotiable list for your consideration − a set of interview red flags to help prioritize candidates who are aligned with your culture and the technical demands of the role.
 Ultimately, it’s best to create your own list based on your organization’s culture, business requirements and customer expectations.

 13 Non-Negotiable Reg Flags